Contents ↓

 p.4-right-3rd-paragraph says ".
 After the error correction procedure, the fidelity of the logical states at each point is improved and the logical error rates per round are reduced to 24.77% and 25.65%, respectively (= their error rate increased from the initial 13% ! )"

-↑ It means the total error rate increased by 24~25% per error correction round ( p.5-Fig.4 shows fidelity decreased per round )
+↑ It means the total error rate increased by 24~25% per error correction round ( p.5-Fig.4 shows fidelity decreased, or error rate increased per round )

 As a result, the current quantum computer's error correction just increased the total error rate instead of decreasing errors due to too error-prone qubits, which is completely useless.

-The current quantum computers are so error-prone that their error correction is impossible.
+The current quantum computers are so error-prone that their error correction is impossible (= quantum error correction operation just increases or worsens errors ).

 So physicists started to rely on illegitimate post-selection methods without error correction ( this 6th-paragraph, this 4th-last-paragraph ).

-In this ad-hoc post-selection methods, they unreasonably discard all qubits that show errors, and post-select only intact qubits without performing error correction operation ( this p.15 ).
+In this ad-hoc post-selection methods, they unreasonably discard all qubits that show errors, and post-select only qubits that can luckily avoid errors without performing error correction operation ( this p.15 ).

 This p.1-left-3rd-paragraph says